wingsingChan/SABE_Radiotelemetry_Public/README.md

 -   `SABE_movement_mcp.csv` contains the calculated home range sizes of each individual across the entire study period

+-   `SABE_movement_stdist.csv` contains the 100% stream distances travelled by each individual across the entire study period

 -   `SABE_movement_mcp_season.csv` contains the calculated home range sizes of each individual for each respective season

 -   `SABE_movement_dist.csv` contains movement trajectories of each individual *S. bealei*